-This guide to Field Identification Skills Certificates (FISCs) is aimed at anyone wanting to take a FISC, and also for those with the appropriate skill level and training interested in running a FISC.
+This guide to Field Identification Skills Certificates (FISCs) is aimed at anyone wanting to take a FISC, and also for those with the appropriate skill level, training and approval from BSBI interested in running a FISC.

 The first half of the guide runs through what you should expect as a candidate, with a list of Frequently Asked Questions.